What is Liquefied Natural Gas? The Many Uses of LNG

 Types of Natural Gases Liquefied

 Once liquefied, LNG is stored in specially designed cryogenic tanks and terminals, maintaining the low temperatures required to keep the gas in liquid form.
 These storage facilities employ advanced insulation techniques to minimize heat transfer and prevent vaporization.
+There are primarily two types of storage tanks used:

-Comparison to Raw and Compressed Gas
+LNG vs Raw and Compressed Gas

 Raw natural gas, as extracted from underground reservoirs, contains impurities such as water vapor, carbon dioxide, sulfur compounds, and trace amounts of other hydrocarbons.
 Before liquefaction, these impurities are removed through various purification methods, resulting in a cleaner and more valuable product.